A pumpkin activity for preschool that works children’s fine motor skills while engaging their senses.

-Since the kiddos like our scented “tiny apples”, I decided to create a pumpkin activity like it!
+My students consistently love our scented “tiny apples”, so I decided to create a pumpkin version.
 It’s always fun to build upon materials and ideas that really engage the children.

 What We Did

 Just like last time, I dyed the beans like And Next Comes L’s Rainbow Chickpeas.
 Since I was making “tiny pumpkins”, I just used orange.
 Once the chickpeas were dry, I sprinkled pumpkin pie spice on them.
 Oh, how I looooove that scent!
 It makes me think of fall, pumpkin pies, and time with family.
 But I digress!